freeipa-xyz/pages-freeipa-xyz/_collections/_articles/8021x-workstations/8021x-workstations-1070-freerad-wifi-server.md

   authorize {       # `authorize` section is also named `pre-authenticate`.
                     #   This is where requests starts processing

-    # EAP authentication causes RADIUS to process long chain of
-    # ` Request - Challenge - Request - Channelnge - Request - Channelnge ... ` pairs
-    # To process some logical rules only at very first request, we use session-state.
-    if (!(&session-state:Tmp-Integer-0)) {
-      update session-state {
-        &Tmp-Integer-0 := 1
-      }

-      # This server processes only Wi-Fi authentication, so I check if request
-      #   has NAS-Port-Type attribute and it's value is Wireless-802.11.
-      #   If not, I reject RADIUS request.
-      if (!(&NAS-Port-Type && &NAS-Port-Type == Wireless-802.11)) {
-        update request {
-          &Module-Failure-Message += 'Rejected: NAS-Port-Type is not Wireless-802.11.'
-        }
-        reject
-      }

     # Check request for user-name existence.
 If not, reject request.
     #   EAP connections may have 2 fields for this: `username` and
     #   `anonymous identity` or `phase 1 identity`.
 If no value is provided on client for
     #   `anonymous identity`, then same identity as phase 2 identity is used, and this
     #   behavoir compromises username.
     #   IPA workstations will use string `anonymous-od-type-a` here.
     #   I will check if identity starts with `anonymous-od-`.
 If true, this client should
     #   be authenticated with this FreeRADIUS.
 Else, it should be proxied to AD NPS.
     #   Note: FreeRADIUS checks if phase 1 identity starts with `anonymous`.
 If not,
     #   FreeRADIUS will log warning about identity may be compromised.
     if (!(&User-Name)) {
       update request {
         &Module-Failure-Message += 'Rejected: User-Name not provided.'
       }
       reject
     }

     # Check if user-name starts with `anonymous-od-`
     # For nowm we will reject request.
     # `i` means case-insensitive
     if (&User-Name !~ /^anonymous-od-/i) {
       update request {
         &Module-Failure-Message += 'Rejected: by identity'
       }
       reject
     }

+    # This server processes only Wi-Fi authentication, so I check if request
+    #   has NAS-Port-Type attribute and it's value is Wireless-802.11.
+    #   If not, I reject RADIUS request.
+    if (!(&NAS-Port-Type && &NAS-Port-Type == Wireless-802.11)) {
+      update request {
+        &Module-Failure-Message += 'Rejected: NAS-Port-Type is not Wireless-802.11.'
+      }
+      reject
     }

     # If we still here, call eap processing